 Throughout all of this I was well fed, clothed, schooled and had access to loads of after school activities.
 It’s a confusing place to be, knowing you are fully protected from the outside world, but not the inside one.
 It was half a picture.

 The fragmented, dissociated self was born as a survival strategy.
 I learned to be safe out of body.
 I stored my memories in separate parts of myself.
 I learned it was not safe to be me.

 An early career as a model introduced my first life lesson about dependence on the external for some kind of validation.
 It was an empty experience, though I travelled a lot and loved that opportunity to view a world outside of my own.
 After several years I ran hungrily to a degree in Psychology.
 The inner work began.

 A short career in acting served to illustrate my dependency on the approval of others and my addiction to situations where I would be rejected.

-16 years as a teacher in schools feeling restricted, bullied & undervalued was a perfect way of mirroring an internalised rebellion to authority.
+16 years as a teacher in schools feeling restricted, bullied & undervalued by the system (never the kids) was a perfect way of mirroring an internalised rebellion to authority.
 I stayed, it seemed, until I learned the lesson about needing to rebel.
 I created art and theatre within a structure that controlled me.
 It was a glimpse into a life pattern of disappearing into a creative bubble to survive the suffering.
 Law of attraction right there.
 As within, so without.
 I did not know how to live without being in opposition to external rules.

 Relationship choices mirrored my family dynamic: Emotionally dysfunctional, The time for radical self-responsibility came when I walked out of education, in pieces, suffering with panic attacks & heart palpitations.
 I had nothing left to give.
 The mask had fallen.